codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 assigned to a variable with the name of its key.
 So the value of ``$data['title']`` in the controller is equivalent to ``$title`` in the view.

+.. note:: Any files and directory names passed into the **view()** function MUST
+	match the case of the actual directory and file itself or the system will throw errors on case-sensitive platforms.

 Routing
 -------